About Zwernitz Castle

 First documented in 1156, Zwernitz Castle in the beautifully quiet village of Wonsees in south-eastern Germany was once the hereditary seat of the Upper Franconian Walpodes, a prominent familial line who were present in Bavaria from the 10th century.

 The structures you can still see today – the keep and tithe barn – date from around 1200.
-They are part of the original Romanesque complex and are constructed from rusticated ashlar (smoothly finished, square-block masonry surfaces).
+These buildings are part of the original Romanesque complex and are constructed from rusticated ashlar (smoothly finished, square-block masonry surfaces).

 In 1338, ownership of Zwernitz Castle passed to the House of Hohenzollern, one of Europe’s most prominent dynasties of princes, electors, kings and emperors of Hohenzollern, Brandenburg, Prussia, the German Empire and Romania who owned it until 1810 when it was bequeathed to the Kingdom of Bavaria.

-In the mid-1550s the half-timbered outhouses surrounding the main building were added to what became a medieval stronghold, as was the rock garden.
+During the mid-1550s the half-timbered outhouses surrounding the main building were added to what became a medieval stronghold, as was the rock garden which was overlooked by the castle elevated above.

-Today, there is a fascinating exhibition documenting the history of the castle as well as showcasing a collection of arms, shaft weapons and furnishings spanning the 16th – 18th centuries.
+Today, there is a fascinating exhibition documenting the history of Zwernitz Castle, its inhabitants and Sanspareil as well as showcasing a collection of arms, shaft weapons and furnishings spanning the 16th to the 18th centuries.
+The permanent exhibition, ‘Hunting in the time of the margraves’ documents courtly hunting in the two margraviates of Ansbach and Bayreuth in the 18th century.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.